-SCHEDULE OF EVENTS
+2017 SCHEDULE OF EVENTS

-Friday, March 20
+Friday, March 17

-900am: Unofficial (no host) Coffee / Breakfast Meet-Up at Maritime Market.
+900am: No Host Coffee / Breakfast Meet-Up at Maritime Market.
 Come meet, or reconnect, with fellow Badwater family members while enjoying good drinks and food!
 There's no better way to start the day!

-Afternoon Suggestion: Climb to the top of Old Baldy Lighthouse.
-(The race will start at its foot and the view from up top is not to be missed!)

-300-500pm: Mandatory Racer Check-In at Bald Head Island Conservancy (BHIC).
+Suggestions: Enjoy a program with BHIC!
+(See box.)
+Also, climb to the top of Old Baldy Lighthouse!
+(The race will start at its foot and the view from up top is not to be missed!
+Info at OldBaldy.org) 300-500pm FIRM: Mandatory Racer Check-In at Bald Head Island Conservancy (BHIC).
 Location: 700 Federal Road (far eastern end of the island).

-500-630pm: Social Mixer with drinks at Coastal Urge for all runners, staff, family, and friends.
-Location: Shops at Maritime Way, mid-island, near North Bald Head Wynd / Federal Road and Muscadine Wynd): 12 B/C Maritime Way.
-See below for phone numbers and hours of operation.
+445-615pm: Social Mixer with drinks at Coastal Urge for all runners, staff, family, and friends.
+Location: Shops at Maritime Way, mid-island.
+See below for more information.